 Select a subheading to expand the section and make more information appear.

 The Counseling Process

 Counseling is a process of self-discovery and growth; it is a process that will take time, hard work, and patience.
-The Counseling Center counselors will help provide a safe place for you to express your thoughts and feelings, and help you work toward resolving your concerns.
+Student Counseling Services counselors will help provide a safe place for you to express your thoughts and feelings, and help you work toward resolving your concerns.
 Your counselor will listen as you discuss your concerns and experiences, and will try to understand things from your point of view.
 While counselors are unlikely to give you direct advice, your counselor will help you explore alternative points of view and options you may not have considered.
 Your counselor may also clarify the connections between your immediate concerns and the complexities of your personality and personal history.
 Additionally, your counselor may explain certain concepts and/or equip you with skills or tools to help you address your concerns.
 You may not feel better immediately, as successful counseling often has its ups and downs.
 Sometimes you may feel you are making rapid progress; and you may feel stuck at other times.

 Your Role in Counseling